Relative tensor products and Koszul duality in monoidal oo-categories: Introduction

 be two augmentations.
 In view of the equivalence

 $(A,x)$ may be lifted to an object of $\Alg^{aug}(\C)$.
 We may then view $\one$ as a left module via $y$ --- we write $_y\one$ for this structure.
 Together, we obtain an object

 of $\LMod^{aug}(\C)$.
-Applying $\Ddual_\mathrm{Koszul}$, we obtain an augmented coalgebra structure on $\one \otimes_{x,A,x} \one$ together with a coaction on $\one \otimes_{x,A,y} \one$ which makes the latter into a torsoric comodule in $\C = \CAlg \D$.
+Applying $\Ddual_\mathrm{Ksz}$, we obtain an augmented coalgebra structure on $\one \otimes_{x,A,x} \one$ together with a coaction on $\one \otimes_{x,A,y} \one$ which makes the latter into a torsoric comodule in $\C = \CAlg \D$.

-Suppose $A$ is the algebra associated to a smooth $Z$-scheme $X$ and $x,y$ are the augmentations associated to $Z$-points of $X$.
+Suppose $A$ is the dual algebra of the coalgebra associated to a smooth $Z$-scheme $X$, and $x,y$ are the augmentations associated to $Z$-points of $X$.
 Suppose, moreover, that all motives in sight belong to a triangulated subcategory possessing a \emph{motivic} t-structure (alternatively, replace motives with any realization).
 Then

 is the unipotent fundamental group of $X$ at $x$ and